neonira/neonira.github.io/_posts/2006-10-27-messy-java.md

 ---
-layout: post
-title: Messy Java code
+title: "Messy Java Code"
-category: category-linuxverse
-summary: Java simplicity or so, as often said
-image: images/linux/java.png
-# comments: true
-permalink: lv-mjc
+hidden: false
+categories: programming-language EN
+tags: code technology Java
+author: neonira
 ---
 ### How easy is it to create Java messy code ?
 It is often said that Java is simple.
 Simple to write, simple to create a new program.
 Let's have a closer look to this statement and try to show that it only relies on conventions.